What is Financial Inclusion

-Financial inclusion can be transformative for people and businesses.
+Financial inclusion can be transformative for people and micro and small enterprises (MSEs).
 Historically, people with low incomes, women, and other socioeconomically marginalized groups have been underserved by financial institutions.
-Without access to formal services and the freedom and skills to use them, they have often relied on informal, unregulated financial tools.
-Compared to individuals and businesses with access to formal services, this limits their potential to capture economic opportunities and makes it harder to overcome shocks, such as unexpected health expenses or climate change-related weather events.
-An expanding body of research shows that financial inclusion has a measurable impact on poverty alleviation, resilience in times of crisis, and other measures of human progress.
+Without access to formal services and products and the freedom and skills to use them, they have often relied on informal, unregulated financial tools.
+Research has shown that, by harnessing economic opportunities and building resilience, financial services can help people and businesses prosper, as well as anticipate, absorb, or recover from shocks, such as unexpected health expenses or climate change-related weather events.

 CGAP's Approach to Financial Inclusion